 Feeling down after bombing a job application aptitude test?
 You're not alone

-Aptitude tests are a useful tool, but they’re far from perfect.
-They offer efficiency and objectivity but can’t capture the full complexity of human potential.
-Let’s explore why and discuss what we can do instead.
+Aptitude tests are a useful tool, but they're far from perfect.
+They offer efficiency and objectivity but can't capture the full complexity of human potential.
+According to research published by the Society for Industrial and Organizational Psychology, while cognitive ability tests show predictive validity for job performance, they represent only one dimension of workplace success.
+Let's explore why and discuss what we can do instead.

 Aptitude tests aim to measure cognitive abilities, such as logical reasoning, numerical problem-solving, and verbal aptitude.
 In theory, these skills are essential indicators of success in many roles.
 They're loved by recruiters because they promise objectivity, efficiency, and scalability—particularly useful when dealing with hundreds or thousands of applications.